Spine (zoology): Mammals

-Spines in mammals include the prickles of hedgehogs and among rodents, the quills of both New World and Old World porcupines as well as the prickly fur of spiny mice, spiny pocket mice and spiny rats.
-They are also found on afrotherian tenrecs of the family Tenrecinae (hedgehog and streaked tenrecs), marsupial spiny bandicoots and on echidnas, of the monotremes.
+Spines in mammals include the prickles of hedgehogs, and among rodents, the quills of porcupines (of both the New World and the Old), as well as the prickly fur of spiny mice, spiny pocket mice, and of species of spiny rat.
+They are also found on afrotherian tenrecs of the family Tenrecinae (hedgehog and streaked tenrecs), marsupial spiny bandicoots, and on echidnas (a monotreme).

 An ancient synapsid, Dimetrodon, had extremely long spines on its backbone that were joined together with a web of skin that formed a sail-like structure.

 Many mammalian species, like cats and fossas, also have penile spines.

 The Mesozoic eutriconodont mammal Spinolestes already displayed spines similar to those of modern spiny mice.

 Fish

-Spines are found in the rays of certain finned bony fishes including scorpion fish.
-The sting that is found in a stingray is a type of barbed spine.
+Spines are found in the fins of most bony fishes, particularly actinopterygians (ray-finned fishes), who have folding fan-like fin made of spreading bony spines called lepidotrichia or "rays" covered by thin stretches of skin.

+In the other bony fish clade, the sarcopterygians (lobe-finned fish), the fin spines (if any at all) are significantly shorter and each fin is instead dominated by a muscular stalk ("lobe") with a jointed internal appendicular skeleton.
+The limbs of tetrapods, who descended from sarcopterygian ancestors, are homologous to the paired pectoral and pelvic fins.

+Some fish, such as scorpion fish and lionfish, has prominent sharp, venomous spines for anti-predator defense.
+The tail stinger on a stingray is also a type of barbed spine modified from dermal denticles.

+The acanthodians, an extinct class of ancient fish that are paraphyletic to the cartilaginous fishes, have prominent bony spines in the front (rostral) edges of all fins except the tail.
+The primary function of these rigid spines are generally presumed to be defensive against predators, but other proposed roles are as cutwaters to reduce drag or as holdfasts against subsurface currents.

 Invertebrates

-Spines are also found in invertebrate animals, such as sea urchins.
-They are a feature of the shell of a number of different species of gastropod and bivalve mollusks, including the venus clam Pitar lupanaria.
+Defensive spines are also found in invertebrate animals, such as sea urchins.
+They are a feature of the shell of several different species of gastropod and bivalve mollusks, including the venus clam Pitar lupanaria.

+Many species of arthropods also have spine-like protrusions on their bodies for defensive purposes.
+For example, the rostra on many shrimp species form a sharp spine that can be used against predators.
+The urticating bristles or setae on many caterpillars and New World tarantulas are essentially tiny detachable spines that can cause severe irritation upon contact.
+Those on the Lonomia caterpillars are venomous and can cause lethal coagulopathy, hemolysis and kidney failure.

 Spines are also found in internal organs in invertebrates, such as the copulatory spines in the male or female organs of certain flatworms.